CDX-1140 – A Differentiated CD40 Agonist Antibody

 Preclinical data, including the IND-enabling toxicology study of CDX-1140, were presented at the SITC Annual Meeting in November 2017.
 This toxicology study of CDX-1140 clearly demonstrates strong immune activation effects and low systemic toxicity.
 The data support the design of the Phase 1 study of CDX-1140 to rapidly identify the dose for characterizing single-agent and combination activity.

-Celldex has initiated an open-label, Phase 1 study, which is expected to enroll up to approximately 105 patients with recurrent, locally advanced or metastatic cancers.
+Celldex has initiated an open-label, Phase 1 study, which is expected to enroll up to approximately 150 patients with recurrent, locally advanced or metastatic cancers.
 It is designed to determine the maximum tolerated dose during a dose-escalation phase and to recommend dose(s) for further study in a subsequent expansion phase.
 The expansion phase is designed to further evaluate the tolerability and biologic effects of selected dose(s) of CDX-1140 in specific tumor types.
 Secondary objectives of the study include analyses of safety and tolerability, pharmacodynamics, pharmacokinetics, immunogenicity and assessment of anti-tumor activity across a broad range of endpoints, such as objective response rate, clinical benefit rate, duration of response, progression-free survival and overall survival.
+Celldex believes that the potential for CDX-1140 will be best defined in combination studies with other immunotherapies or conventional cancer treatments.
+To this end, a combination therapy cohort of CDX-1140 with CDX-301 has also been initiated.
+CDX-301 is a dendritic cell growth factor that is being used as a priming agent to potentially increase the number of cells available to respond to CDX-1140.
+In addition, Celldex is evaluating the potential for combination with varlilumab, especially in lymphomas which co-express CD40 and CD27 receptors.
+Data from this ongoing Phase 1 study were presented at the Society for Immunotherapy of Cancer's (SITC) 33rd Annual Meeting

 For more information on the CDX-1140 program, view recent scientific presentations and publications.